iwsjanine/github-slideshow/2019-10-09-FNOL-Step-1---Policy-Search.md

 3. Select ** + New FNOL**.

-## Create a New FNOL
+## Create a new FNOL

-1. In the **Date of Loss **box, select the calendar to choose the event date from the date picker.
+1. In the **Date of Loss** box, select the calendar to choose the event date from the date picker.

 2. In the **Time of Loss** box, select the clock to choose the exact time from the time picker.

 3. In the **Loss Category** dropdown list, select a loss category value.
 Note: The following options are configurable, your list may be different:

     * Multi-vehicle accident